 Tuomas Koskialho (1987) is a Documentary Photographer, Visual Artist and a Media Producer living and working in Helsinki, Finland.

 Between 2008-2018 Koskialho has exhibited his photography projects in over 40 art galleries and museums in Finland, Belgium, United Kingdom, Germany, Portugal, Bosnia and Herzegovina, Russia, South Korea, Japan, China, Canada and the United States.

-Koskialho has worked as a Creative Director in two startup companies and as a photojournalist in several newspapers.
+Koskialho has worked as an Artist, a Photojournalist in newspapers and a Creative Director in two startup companies.
 Koskialho holds a Bachelor’s degree in Fine Arts from Tampere University of Applied Sciences (2012), and has an incomplete Master’s Degree in Fine Arts from the Royal Academy of Fine Arts Antwerp (2016-).
-Currently Koskialho works as a Media Producer in a non-profit organization — and as the Editor-in-Chief of Docu Magazine from June 2020 onwards.
+Currently Koskialho works as a Media Producer in a non-profit organization — and as the Editor-in-Chief of Docu Magazine and the Director of Docu Creative Hub from June 2020 onwards.